Logo

 Round Trip through New England

 Back in the USA, Vermont is the next state on our list.
-We stroll through the pedestrian area of the university town of Burlington, and after one night in Stowe we go for a hike on Mount Mansfield (with 1.340 meters not very high if you know the Rockies, but really high in this area).
-In Montpelier, the smallest capital of all the American states, of course we visit the State Capitol.
+We stroll through the pedestrian mall of the university town of Burlington, and after a night in Stowe, go for a hike up to Mount Mansfield (with 1.340 meters not very high if you know the Rockies, but really high in this area).

-In the afternoon we have coffee and cake at the Mount Washington Resort in Bretton Woods.
-In this luxury hotel – we are in New Hampshire now, by the way – the conference that led to the foundation of the World Bank and of the International Monetary Fund took place in 1944.
-We also recommend Franconia Notch State Park with the spectacular Flume Gorge and a trip to Mount Cannon, which can be reached by cable car.
+In Montpelier, the smallest capital of all American states, we take a look at the State Capitol, and in the afternoon, we have coffee and cake at the Mount Washington Resort in Bretton Woods.
+In this luxury hotel – by the way, we are in New Hampshire now – the conference that led to the founding of the World Bank and the International Monetary Fund took place in 1944.
+Also recommended is Franconia Notch State Park with the spectacular Flume Gorge and a trip to Mount Cannon, which can be reached by cable car.

 Route Description